phoenixframework/phoenix/guides/request_lifecycle.md

 <%= @inner_content %>
 ```

-which injects our template into the layout before the HTML is sent off to the browser.
+Which injects our template into the layout before the HTML is sent off to the browser.

 > A note on hot code reloading: Some editors with their automatic linters may prevent hot code reloading from working.
 If it's not working for you, please see the discussion in [this issue](https://github.com/phoenixframework/phoenix/issues/1165).